 How to book

-If you’re interested in booking or you’d like to know more, email us at email@example.com.
+If you’re interested in booking or you’d like to know more, send us a booking enquiry via one of the buttons on this page.
+Alternatively, email us at email@example.com.
 Tell us a little about yourself and your story, as well as what stage of editing you’re looking for.

 Picking an editor

 Once you’ve decided to book, the first step is to pick an editor (see our list of copy-editors/proofreaders here).
 Who you choose to work with is up to you, though we’re happy to make suggestions or allocate an editor if you wish.
 We’ll agree an editing slot based on your editor’s availability and when you think your manuscript will be ready.

 We’ll ask you to complete a booking form to secure your editing slot.
 You won’t pay anything until you submit your manuscript, which will be due the day before your slot begins.
 You’re welcome to send us your manuscript sooner if it’s finalised and you’re ready to pay.
 Once you’ve submitted your manuscript, we’ll ask you to pay in full.